 9) Explore Corfu nature

 If you don’t explore the nature side of Corfu what else can you do on this island?

-The Corfiot nature is unique, varied and it will constantly surprise you by the changes in the landscape and the beautiful mountain villages, the hidden deserted beaches that are always intertwined with the busy tourist areas.
+The Corfiot nature is unique and varied and it will constantly surprise you with the changes in the landscape and the beautiful mountain villages, the hidden deserted beaches that are always intertwined with the busy tourist areas.

 Erimitis is located at the northeastern tip of Corfu, very close to the Albanian coast.

-Ridding on a horse is one of the most exciting ways to explore the area.
+Riding on a horse is one of the most exciting ways to explore this area.

 Lazareto is an islet of 70 square kilometers, in the bay of Gouvia, just 2.5 km away from Gouvia and Kontokali.